cucumber-rs/cucumber/book/src/quickstart.md

     Then the cat is not hungry
 ```

 To relate the text of the `.feature` file with the actual tests we would need a `World` object, holding a state that is newly created for each [scenario] and is changing as [Cucumber] goes through each [step] of that [scenario].
-The basic requirement for a `World` object is to provide a `new()` function.

 To enable testing of our `animal.feature`, let's add this code to `example.rs`:
 ```rust